TritonDataCenter/rfd/rfd/0026/README.md

 #### Adding a new `triton report` command (MVP milestone)

-Creating a shared volume results in creating a VM object and an instance with `smartdc_role: 'nfsvolumestorage'`.
+Creating a shared volume results in creating a VM object and an instance with the `triton.system_role: 'nfsvolumestorage'` tag.
 As such, a user could list all their "resources" (including instances _and_ shared volumes) by listing instances.

 However, the fact that shared volumes have a 1 to 1 relationship with their underlying containers is an implementation detail that should not be publicly